ArchipelagoMW/Archipelago/worlds/undertale/docs/undertale_en.md

 - Archipelago from the [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)
     - (select `Undertale Client` during installation.)

-### Generating an Undertale game

-When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
-Once that is done, you will be able to connect to the server.

 ### First time setup

 Start the Undertale client, and in the bottom text box, input `/auto_patch (Input your Steam directory here)` (Your